Models of care toolkit

 Innovations in virtual and digital health and navigation can also enhance the benefit of innovative models of care within these three areas and have been highlighted throughout the toolkit.

 The priorities addressed in the toolkit were informed by input from cancer system leadership, clinicians, nurses and allied health professionals, First Nations, Inuit and Métis leaders and patients.
+A Working Group representing these perspectives was also convened to provide strategic guidance and expertise to the development of this toolkit.

 Webinar: Models of care to support cancer system resiliency

-In this 30 minute video, learn how you can use this toolkit to support your learning journey as you explore the curated-equity focused models of care.Watch the webinar
+In this 30 minute video, learn how you can use this toolkit to support your learning journey as you explore the curated equity-focused models of care.Watch the webinar

 Planning and implementing new models of care require careful administrative, operational and cultural consideration.
 Organizations should consider the following in the planning phase: